spacecheese/bluez_peripheral/docs/source/services.rst

 ==================
 Attribute Flags
 ---------------
-The behaviour of a particular attribute is described by a set of flags.
+The behavior of a particular attribute is described by a set of flags.
 These flags are implemented using the :py:class:`~bluez_peripheral.gatt.characteristic.CharacteristicFlags` and :py:class:`~bluez_peripheral.gatt.descriptor.DescriptorFlags` enums.
 A single attribute may have multiple flags, in python you can combine these flags using the ``|`` operator (eg. ``CharacteristicFlags.READ | CharacteristicFlags.WRITE``).

 UUIDs
 -----
 .. hint::
     The Bluetooth SIG has reserved 16-bit UUIDs for `standardised services <https://www.bluetooth.com/specifications/assigned-numbers/>`_.
 128-bit UUIDs should be preferred to avoid confusion.

 BLE uses 128-bit Universally Unique Identifiers (UUIDs) to determine what each service, characteristic and descriptor refers to in addition to the type of every attribute.
-To minimise the amount of information that needs to be transmitted the Bluetooth SIG selected a base UUID of ``0000XXXX-0000-1000-8000-00805F9B34FB``.
+To minimize the amount of information that needs to be transmitted the Bluetooth SIG selected a base UUID of ``0000XXXX-0000-1000-8000-00805F9B34FB``.
 This allows a 16-bit number to be transmitted in place of the full 128-bit value in some cases.
 In bluez_peripheral 16-bit UUIDs are represented by the :py:class:`~bluez_peripheral.uuid16.UUID16` class whilst 128-bit values are represented by :py:class:`uuid.UUID`.
-In bluez_peripheral all user provided UUIDs are are parsed using :py:func:`UUID16.parse_uuid()<bluez_peripheral.uuid16.UUID16.parse_uuid>` meaning you can use these types interchangably, UUID16s will automatically be used where possible.
+In bluez_peripheral all user provided UUIDs are are parsed using :py:func:`UUID16.parse_uuid()<bluez_peripheral.uuid16.UUID16.parse_uuid>` meaning you can use these types interchangeably, UUID16s will automatically be used where possible.

 Adding Attributes
 -----------------